-Palm received her undergraduate degree from Cornell University and has a Masters in Social Work from Washington University in St. Louis.
+Palm was born and raised in rural, upstate New York.
+She holds a Bachelor's degree from Cornell University and a Master's degree from Washington University in St. Louis.